 The Sony WH-CH710N brings virtual assistant integration and noise cancelling for a low price

 These over-ear Bluetooth headphones feature a lightweight plastic build, which brings some durability concerns, but makes for a solid travel companion when paired with the rotating ear cups.
 The ANC feature isn’t as proficient at filtering out low-end noise as these headphones’ flagship sibling, but it still works reasonably well.
-And on top of that, the WH-CH710N feature very accurate audio output.
+And on top of that, the WH-CH710N features a very accurate audio output.

 These headphones come with virtual assistant integration, so you’ll be able to get Amazon Alexa and Google Assistant reading your texts to you and answering your questions on the fly.
 These headphones also offer absolutely fantastic battery, clocking in at 41 hours, 35 minutes of playback on a single charge.
 When you finally do run the battery down, you’ll be able to get an hour of playback time after only 10 minutes of charging.